MTS – Biblical Studies

 The Master of Theological Studies (MTS) at Regent University is accredited by The Commission on Accrediting of the Association of Theological Schools in the United States and Canada (ATS).

-On completing the Master of Theological Studies (MTS) – Biblical Studies degree, you will be able to:
+On completing the Master of Theological Studies (MTS) – Biblical Studies degree, you can:

 Career Opportunities